This webpage contains affiliate links. See more details here.

 "Our guide, Cristina, took us around the city to sample the food Bologna is known for, from Parmesan Reggiano to Parma Ham and Tagliatelle with Ragú.
 We also got to sample some wine of Emilia Romagna that I had never heard of before.
 I highly recommend this tour when visiting Bologna!"

-Your 3.5-hour food tour in Bologna begins with classic Bolognese pasta dishes: savour the rich tagliatelle al ragù topped with Parmigiano, or enjoy traditional tortellini swimming in flavourful broth.
-Then, treat yourself to tigelle, charming round breads stuffed with local cured meats, or sample the city's celebrated mortadella salami.
+Your journey starts with classic Bolognese pasta—savour tagliatelle al ragù topped with Parmigiano or enjoy traditional tortellini in flavourful broth.
+Then, indulge in tigelle, round breads stuffed with cured meats, or dive into the famous mortadella salami.

-Round off one of the best Bologna food tours with sweet delights: choose between artisanal gelato or the beloved "torta degli addobbi", a fragrant rice cake infused with orange and almond flavours that's cherished throughout the region.
-Remember to mention any dietary restrictions when booking!
+Finish the tour with a sweet treat: opt for artisanal gelato or the beloved “torta degli addobbi”, a fragrant rice cake with orange and almond flavors.

 Amazing tour!